Bad Girls Club season 7: Controversy

 On March 13, 2011, TMZ.com reported that production was banned from at least eight clubs due to the clubs "not wanting to be associated with the show's bad image."
-The cast were not allowed to attend Pierre Thomas's Mardi Gras party at The Metropolitan Night Club.
+In addition, the cast were also not allowed to attend Pierre Thomas's Mardi Gras party at The Metropolitan Night Club.

 Residence

 The cast lived at a house at 100 Chateau Saint Michel Drive, in Kenner, Louisiana, a suburb of New Orleans.
-According to Eyser's website, the 9,300-square-foot house, which was last sold in 2013 for $825,000 features 6 bedrooms, 7 bathrooms, a landscaped front garden, a pool, an entertainment room, and an outdoor bungalow.
+The 9,300-square-foot house, which was last sold in 2013 for $825,000 features 6 bedrooms, 7 bathrooms, a landscaped front garden, a pool, an entertainment room, and an outdoor bungalow.
 The residence was designed by production designer Jeff Eyser and set decorator Alexis Karpf.
-The official season 7 house tour was uploaded to YouTube on July 6, 2011.
+The official house tour was uploaded to YouTube on July 6, 2011.

 Eyser noted that everything in the main room, such as the indoor bar, was custom made.
 The walls were decorated with New Orleans artist Sarah Dunn's botanical paintings.
 The dining room was a small blue room with no doors and a large painting of New Orleans during the early 20th century.
 The kitchen, which featured a marble table, included furniture from IKEA.
 Unlike previous seasons where all bedrooms were not similar, these bedrooms looked the same.
 The make-up room featured early 20th-century furniture.
 Karpf said that the make-up room is her favorite and has an "industrial feel".
 In the same room, the girls were given Voodoo dolls that resembled themselves.
 The champagne room had dark furniture of a mixture of red and black pillows and sofas.
 In the middle of the room was a stripper pole.
 The back yard featured a pool table, swimming pool, lounge chairs and a pond.